umbibio/ConvNNet4TEM/README.md

 # ML Pipeline
 ## 1. **Installation**:
-I higly recommend using my EM_Dockerfile.
-Simply copy it over to you machine in a separate folder and build with: docker build --no-cache -t em --build-arg user=YOUR_USERNAME -f EM_Dockerfile .
+I higly recommend using my [EM_Dockerfile](https://github.com/AlexZhurkevich/Drug-prediction-with-Electromagnetic-Data/blob/main/EM_Dockerfile).
+Simply copy it over to you machine in a separate folder and build with:<br/>
+`docker build --no-cache -t em --build-arg user=YOUR_USERNAME -f EM_Dockerfile .`<br/>
-Do not forget to specify YOUR_USERNAME as your host username, otherwise you risk running docker as root and if you do not have a sudo on your machine, all resulted files will be unaccessible to you.
+Do not forget to specify **YOUR_USERNAME** as your host **username**, otherwise you risk running docker as root and if you do not have a sudo on your machine, all resulted files will be unaccessible to you.

 ## 2. **Tiling**: